So you are looking for the most comprehensive guide to British produced spirits on the internet? Well look no further…We have done the hard work.

 7. Keeprs Cotswold Honey and British Apple Vodka | Oxfordshire

 This premium English Vodka from Keepr's was infused with British apples and locally sourced, raw, unadulterated honey from the Cotswolds in Oxfordshire to create a delightfully flavoured drink.
-Produced in the wilds of Oxfordshire its something special.
+Produced in the wilds of Oxfordshire, it’s certainly something special.

 Tasting Notes: Floral honey, vanilla and apple strudel.
 Full mouthfeel.